Boise Towne Square: 2008 to present

 In August 2008, long-time anchor Mervyns announced it would close its location in the mall in late early November 2008, as part of the company's Chapter 11 bankruptcy reorganization.
 A contractor bidding announcement confirmed Kohl's was planning a store at the Boise Towne Square Mall in the former Mervyns building.
 Construction on the new Kohl's store began March 1 and was completed September 27, 2011.

 On February 9, 2009, local police were forced to evacuate the mall after several suspicious devices were found, a first for the 20-year-old shopping mall.
 At least 2,000 customers and employees were in the mall when it was evacuated.
 Boise police and federal law enforcement located what were discovered to be fake explosives in several different locations in the mall.
 The mall reopened at its regular time the following day.

 It was announced in February 2010, Apple Inc. had chosen the mall for Idaho's first Apple Store location.
 The new store was opened on September 11, 2010.
 In January 2011, Nordstrom announced it was considering the Boise Towne Square Mall as a location for Idaho's first Nordstrom Rack.

 On February 16, 2011, Borders Group filed for Chapter 11 bankruptcy protection and the closure of 200 of its 642 bookstores.
 The mall's location was not included in the closure list released by the company.
 The mall's owner has requested to appear in the Borders bankruptcy case, in order to represent their interests.
 On July 18, 2011, Borders announced it would liquidate and close its remaining 399 stores.
 The store closed on September 13, 2011.
 Less than a year later, H&M announced plans to open its first Idaho store in the vacant Borders space.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.
 The store closed in January 2019.

+On January 9, 2025, Kohl's announced it will close its store as part of a plan to close 27 stores nationwide.
+The store closed on March 29, 2025.